Azure/iotedge-lorawan-starterkit/docs/user-guide/station-authentication-modes.md

 If you are making use of the bundled 'LoRaBasicsStationModule', it's possible to import a tc.trust/cups.trust certificate in the module itself.

-The default path where the trust file(s) will be searched is '/var/lorastarterkit/certs/'.
-As described in the previous section, it is possible to bind a folder on the host os to the one mentioned above.
+The default path where the trust file(s) will be searched is `/var/lorastarterkit/certs/`.
+As described in the previous section, it is possible to bind a folder on the host OS to the one mentioned above.

-The default path of the tc.trust file can be overridden by using the **'TC_TRUST_PATH'** environment variable (i.e.: setting it to '/var/otherfolder/my.ca' will make the module copy the my.ca file to a tc.trust in the LoRa Basics™ Station working directory).
+The default path of the tc.trust file can be overridden by using the **'TC_TRUST_PATH'** environment variable (i.e.: setting it to `/var/otherfolder/my.ca` will make the module copy the my.ca file to a tc.trust in the LoRa Basics™ Station working directory).

 Same can be done for a cups.trust file by overriding the **'CUPS_TRUST_PATH'** environment variable